:max_bytes(150000):strip_icc()/Foot-Massagers-Group-Leticia-Almeida-photo-02-f6246a14ff004371bdfe9f8a438e0029.jpg)

 Sometimes you might want a little soaking action along with your foot massage, and on those days, the Ivation Foot Spa Massager has you covered.
 This foot spa has built-in massage rollers in the bottom of the tub, allowing you to work your feet while they soak in warm water.

-Our tester found the controls and LED screen interface incredibly easy to use, but the device lost one point since it was on the heavier side compared to other foot spas on the market, weighing at 6.7 pounds before adding water.
+We found the controls and LED screen interface incredibly easy to use, but the device lost one point since it was on the heavier side compared to other foot spas on the market, weighing 6.7 pounds before adding water.

 Size: 16.5 x 14.9 x 9.2 inches | Weight: 6.7 pounds | Heated: Yes